 "Miss Renee" Gross, Teacher

 Renee is from Wayne, Ohio.
 She has a vast degree of experience with young children, from teaching preschool to serving as a childcare provider in her home for a number of years as well as substituting in a variety of classrooms in the area.
 Renee holds her Bachelor’s of Science in Education and is licensed to teach early childhood, Pre-K-3rd grade.
 Additionally, she holds a Master's of Education in Curriculum and Instruction with a reading endorsement for K-12.
 Renee completed her Montessori Credential in 2018 from the Mid-America Montessori Teacher Training Institute in Omaha, Nebraska.
 When asked "Why MSBG" Miss Renee says, "I love that Montessori focuses on developing the whole child.
 I also love the individual education that happens all while begin a part of a classroom community.
 MSBG truly cares about each person at our school!"
 Renee's three children attended or currently attend MSBG, and outside of the classroom she enjoys antiquing, camping, and spending time with her family.

 "Miss Kate" Balusik, Teacher

-Kate is an education aide for the East classroom as well as the Fundraising Coordinator for MSBG.
+Kate is a teacher for the East classroom.
 Kate attended Bowling Green State University and graduated with a degree in Sociology with a minor in Psychology.
 She was a probation officer for nine years prior to joining the MSBG team.
 She was an aide in the East Classroom the last 2 years.
 Through her kids being students at the school, she continued to become involved with the school and served as the CAPE President for two years.
 This involvement led her to changing career paths and join MSBG's staff.